Siirry suoraan sisältöön

 Improving working life

-The trade union movement is an active player in developing the working life.
+The labour union movement is an active player in developing the working life.
 Its main task is to uphold the welfare state by influencing the labour market and the economy.
-The collective bargaining system is based on the principles applied by the International Labour Organization ILO that underline the importance of co-operation between trade unions, employer organizations and the government.
+The collective bargaining system is based on the principles applied by the International Labour Organization ILO that underline the importance of co-operation between trade unions, employer organisations and the government.

 Membership fees by member type